-Tunnel Boring Machine Cost: New, Used, Rent
+Tunnel Boring Machine Cost: New vs Used Prices (2026)

 Understanding Tunnel Boring Machines (TBMs)

-Tunnel Boring Machines (TBMs) are key in today’s construction.
+Tunnel Boring Machines are key in today's construction.
 They affect tunnel digging costs and overall project expenses.
-Let’s dive into the world of TBMs and their role in construction.
+Let's dive into the world of TBMs and their role in construction.

 What is a Tunnel Boring Machine?